A Caribbean Home Of Your Own For As Little As US$60,000

 If you dream of owning a Caribbean home featuring a spectacular water view close to sandy beaches for strolling and lounging and with breezy trade winds to cool your afternoons, look no farther than Las Terrenas in the Dominican Republic.

-While I focused on Playa Bonita, because my group of friends and I rented an apartment on that beach, other notable nearby beaches include Playa Cosón and Playa Ballenas (as shown in the first photo above).
+While I focused on Playa Bonita—because my group of friends and I rented an apartment on that beach—other notable nearby beaches include Playa Cosón and Playa Ballenas (the beach shown in the first photo above).

 I was so impressed with the seaside living in this eclectic location that I made arrangements to view several properties to learn more about the real estate market and emerging trends.
 Las Terrenas is the kind of place where, once you’ve seen it… you can’t help but be tempted by the idea of sticking around indefinitely…

 Properties In Las Terrenas Are Surprisingly Affordable For The Quality Of Life Here

 Although Las Terrenas is a small community, you have many real estate options here… from hillside lots and apartments on the mountain overlooking the beach to condos and private homes right on the sand or with direct beach access.

 Note that properties for sale here can be priced in both Dominican pesos and U.S. dollars.

 I looked at lots for building your own home starting at US$25,000 for about 1,000 square meters of land and individual houses from the bargain price of US$75,000 for 80 square meters up to US$3 million for a 1,000-square-meter mansion (that’s an expansive 10,764 square feet of house).